aaaandrea/rust/notes.md

 ```

 ### Generics
-Sometimes, when writing a function or datra type, we may want it to work for multiple types.
+Sometimes, when writing a function or data type, we may want it to work for multiple types.
 In this case we use `generics`

 The concept is, instead of declaring a specific data type, we use an uppercase letter